samuelTyh/samuelTyh.github.io/_posts/2021-02-01-Run-your-own-Apache-Spark-jobs-in-AWS-EMR-and-S3.md

 --use-default-roles
 ```

-Set the command as a variable to load in the next step, add 2 additional arguments `--query '[ClusterId]'`, `--output text` to change the output format and query the information we need, reference the variable `clusterid` in the Shell scripts as below.
+Set the command as a variable to load in the next step, add 2 additional arguments `--query '[ClusterId]'`, `--output text` to change the output format and query the information we need, reference the variable `cluster_id` in the Shell scripts as below.
 ```
-clusterid="$(aws emr create-cluster --name 'My EMR Cluster' \
+cluster_id="$(aws emr create-cluster --name SparkifyEMR \
 --release-label emr-5.31.0 \
 --log-uri "s3://$clustername/logs/" \
 --applications Name=Spark \